chopsuey5000/SmartCitizen.doc/docs/start.md

 Thanks!
 The Smart Citizen Team wants to thank you for being here, for purchasing a kit, joining the platform taking part on this adventure.

-To join the Smart Citizen community we are going to show you how to add your SCK kit to the platform.
+To join the Smart Citizen community we are going to show you how to add your Smart Citizen Kit(hereafter SCK) to the platform.

 For this, go to <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a> through your web browser(choose Firefox or CHROME).
 Click Register in the upper menu.
 Fill the form fields and click register.